mfranceschi/MFranceschi_CppLibrary/Timing tests.md

   return (duration<double>(high_resolution_clock::now() - beggining).count()) / double(iter);
 }
 ```
 It makes two syscalls (both calls to `now()`) so I had to ensure that it would have a minimal impact on the measures.
-Thus, each time I run my tests, I also call `Timethis` without any function in order to have an average offset to take into account for the next measures.
+Thus, each time I run my tests, I also call `TimeThis` without any function in order to have an average offset to take into account for the next measures.

 Here is today's value: `3.3187e-07` seconds.